 How to Send Emails from Your React/Next.js App Using EmailJS

-EmailJS is a powerful service that lets you send emails directly from your client-side JavaScript applications — without needing to build or maintain a backend email server.
-It connects your app to your email provider (Gmail, Outlook, custom SMTP, etc.) through an easy-to-use API, so your users can send emails (like contact forms, feedback, or order requests) right from the frontend.
+EmailJS is a service that lets you send emails directly from client-side JavaScript — no backend required.
+It bridges your frontend app to your email provider (Gmail, Outlook, custom SMTP) through a clean API, so users can trigger emails from contact forms, feedback widgets, or order requests right from the browser.

-- Go to emailjs.com and sign up for a free account.
+Go to emailjs.com and sign up for free — no credit card needed.

-- Note your Service ID, Template ID, and User ID — you'll need these in your app.
+Note your Service ID, Template ID, and Public Key — you'll need all three in your code.

 npm install @emailjs/browser